Department of Environmental Sciences and Engineering

 764 Mathematical Modeling II (MASC 784, MATH 769) (3).
 See MATH 764 for description.

-765 Space/time Exposure Mapping and Risk Assessment (3).
-Prerequisite, MATH 233.
-Permission of the instructor for students lacking the prerequisite.
+765 Space/Time Exposure Mapping and Risk Assessment (3).
+Prerequisite, MATH 233 and 547.
+Permission of the instructor for students lacking the prerequisites.
 Theory and numerical implementation of linear geostatistics (simple/ordinary/universal kriging) and modern geostatistics (Bayesian Maximum Entropy) to map environmental and health processes varying across space and time.
-Applications in exposure assessment, environmental epidemiology, medical geography, and risk assessment.
+Applications in environmental epidemiology, medical geography, and exposure and risk assessment.

 766 Stochastic Environmental Health Modeling (3).
 Required preparation, statistics.
 A holistic/stochastic perspective, spatiotemporal random field modeling of environmental exposure and biological variabilities.
 Uncertainty in environmental exposure.
 Biomarkers and population damage indicators for epidemiological analysis.
 Cell-based stochastic differential equations.
 Three lecture hours per week.